marcus67/little_brother/WEB_FRONTEND_MANUAL.md

     name, whereas the `device.host.name` will not be checked.
 For the time being, format errors in the specification above or a wrong device host name will silently be ignored resulting in the device being regarded as *down* all the time.

 * *Min Activity Duration \[s\]*:  Denotes how many seconds a ping has to be responsive before the device is regarded as active.
 Durations shorter than this period will be ignored completely.

 * *Max Active Response Delay \[ms\]*: Denotes the maximum response time (measured in milliseconds) a ping may have to still be regarded as 'active'.
 For game consoles (often using the local area network) a low value of 10 \[ms\] is usually OK.
 For smartphone using WI-FI the value needs to be higher since these devices have a more sluggish response.
 For iPhones over WI-FI values between 50 \[ms\] and 80 \[ms\] have been tested to work pretty well.
 You will have to monitor the value a bit during the initial phase.
 If `LittleBrother` often detects activity where there is none, decrease the value.
 If, on the other had, activity often goes undetected, increase the value.

 * *Sample Size*: Denotes the number of delay samples used to compute the effective delay as moving average.
 This value can probably be left as it is.
+* *Blocked URLs*: Use this text are to override the globally URLs which are blocked for the device if the assigned user has exceeded his time budget.
+Use one DNS name or IP address per line.
+Each DNS address is checked before the entry can be saved. **Note:** These entries completely *replace* the default entries.
+If you want to have some of the default entries active you will have to repeat them here!
 To make changes enter the desired values and click the save button.

 ![Save-Button](doc/save-button.png)